nickglazzard1959/gplot2/README.md

 internally to lower case by GPLOT on "Unix" before being accessed.
 These names could appear in lower case -- as could all commands -- and it would work)

-Please example the "called" scripts for more information.
+Please examine the "called" scripts for more information.

 When generating a multi-plot "figure", you must keep the grid size constant in the `SUBFIG` command (e.g. `SUBFIG 2 2`) for every sub-figure.
 This is probably